bahaidev/bahaiwritings/README.md

 # Todos

+1. ONGOING: Ensure `notextbrowser` branch is kept up to date with `master` besides the `bower.json` difference.

 1. Change schema references (in both `bahaiwritings` branches) to point to absolute URLs so as to be independent of repository/branch (rather than their current assumption of being utilized within textbrowser).